ory/kratos-selfservice-ui-react-nextjs/README.md

   account)
 - [account verification](pages/ui/recovery.tsx) (e.g. reset password)

-To avoid the complexity of setting up routing and state management - in the hopes of making this example easy to consume

-- we have chosen NextJS as the framework.
+To avoid the complexity of setting up routing and state management and in the hopes of making this example easy to consume, we have chosen NextJS as the framework.

 All pages work with Ory Cloud's SDKs and APIs as well as with open source Ory Kratos!